Klebinhop/Web-Factory/README.md

 * This app need root and termux
 * It is mandatory to include the full website address including http/https
 * Only works from api 29 or superior
+* Please before use this app activate in termux properties external apps permission